gitHBDX/TransfoRNA/README.md

   - `kba_pipeline`: contains mapping reference data required to run the knowledge based pipeline manually

-## Dataset:
+## Datasets:
-- TCGA: **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to evaluate TransfoRNAs classification performance
+- TCGA: **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to train and evaluate TransfoRNAs classification performance
   - Sequences are annotated based on a knowledge-based annotation approach that provides annotations for ~2k different sub-classes belonging to 11 major classes.
   - Knowledge-based annotations are divided into three sets of varying confidence levels: a **high-confidence (HICO)** set, a **low-confidence (LOCO)** set, and a **non-annotated (NA)** set for sequences that could not be annotated at all.
 Only HICO annotations are used for training.
   - HICO RNAs cover ~2k sub-classes and constitute 19.6% of all RNAs found in TCGA.
 LOCO and NA sets comprise 66.9% and 13.6% of RNAs, respectively.